KaiijuMC/BlueMapSignMarkers/README.md

 - 3rd line: text
 - 4th line: image name (without .png)

+If path to `bluemap/web/markers/icon_name.png` is successful, the sign and BlueMap markers will update.
 The marker is removed when the sign is destroyed.

 ## Example